echaya/plugged/plugged/nvim-lspconfig/doc/server_configurations.txt

 └── sketch.yaml
 ```

-For further instruction about configuration options, run `arduino-language-server --help`.
+For further instructions about configuration options, run `arduino-language-server --help`.

 Note that an upstream bug makes keywords in some cases become undefined by the language server.
 Ref: https://github.com/arduino/arduino-ide/issues/159